 The analyser shall be a laser infrared spectrometer defined as modulated high resolution narrow band infrared analyser.
 An NDIR or FTIR may also be used but water, CO and CO2 interference shall be taken into consideration.

 4.1.4.10.1.
 If the analyser shows interference to compounds present in the sample, this interference shall be corrected.
-Analysers have combined interference that is within 0.0 ± 0.1 ppm.
+Analysers shall have combined interference that is within 0.0 ± 0.1 ppm.

+4.1.4.11.
+Hydrogen (H2) analysis (where applicable)

+The analyser shall be of the sector field mass spectrometer type.

 4.1.5.
 Recommended system descriptions

 4.1.5.1.
 Figure A5/9 is a schematic drawing of the gaseous emissions sampling system.